 Green initiatives have been implemented across the globe.
 And, why shouldn’t they be?
-With everyone draining the earth of its precious resources, four ways are explained how you can go green and save in the process.
+With everyone draining the earth of its precious resources and all.
+You don’t have to feel guilty for not doing your part.
+You can go green and save with the below tips.

 Green with Envy